Japan In June 2025– Top Reasons To Visit In The ‘Month Of Water’

 Hokkaido view

-As mentioned earlier, Hokkaido is the one rare Japanese city that remains dry throughout the year.
+As mentioned earlier, Hokkaido is the rare Japanese city that remains dry throughout the year.
 Home to some of the biggest summer festivals in the country, Hokkaido is another popular holiday destination among the Japanese.
-Similar to Okinawa, the peak tourist season for Hokkaido starts in July, so visiting before that can prove to be extremely advantageous.
+Similar to Okinawa, the peak tourist season for Hokkaido starts in July, so visiting before that can prove highly advantageous.

 3. Rishiri And Rebun Islands

 Rishiri and Rebun Islands are two small islands off the coast of Okinawa.
-The islands are home to a collection of remarkable hikes, spellbinding views, and some rare alpine flowers that only start blooming in June.
+They are home to remarkable hikes, spellbinding views, and rare alpine flowers that only start blooming in June.

 4. Sunshine Aquarium, Tokyo